KevinGastelum/MyQuantsFinance/README.md

 # Quant 📊

-_"A Quant, or Quantitative Analyst, embodies the fusion of finance and technology 🤖💼, leveraging advanced mathematical, statistical, and computational techniques to decode the complexities of financial markets."_
+_"A Quant, or Quantitative Analyst, embodies the fusion of finance and technology, leveraging advanced mathematical, statistical, and computational techniques to decode the complexities of financial markets."_

 The following is a brief summary of what's needed to know about the Financial Market and the different types of trading involved in FinTech.